Marsh Racing: Busch Series

 For the 2006 season it was announced that Steve Park would return to Marsh Racing and drive the car in ten races.
 Peyton Sellers made his Busch Series debut at New Hampshire with the No. 31 team and made another start at Memphis Motorsports Park.

+Car No. 31 results

 K&N Pro Series East

 In early 2008, Turner Motorsports Development driver James Buescher was driving at select races.
 James qualified 18th, and finished 20th at the US Cellular 200 in Newton, Iowa.
 Then came the Camping World East Series 125 At The Glen at Watkins Glen.
 They qualified 20th, but due to engine trouble, had to withdraw from the event.

 SCCA World Challenge

 Next came a new driver for the #31 team, Eric Curran.

 Curran has a long history of racing all types of vehicles, but more recently he has been driving Speed Touring and Speed World Challenge GT cars.
 In 2007, he finished 5th in Speed Touring points, and won four races in the #30 Speed World Challenge GT Corvette (built and maintained by Marsh Racing).
 In 2008, Curran finished 18th in Speed Touring (only racing 3 races), while finishing in the top 10 in points in the #30 World GT car (a full 10 race schedule).

 Curran's Camping World East Series debut was a success with the Marsh Racing Team.
 He competed at the Mohegan Sun NASCAR Camping World Series 200 at Limerock Park in Lakeville, CT.
 Due qualifying being rained out, Curran had to start 26th based on team points.
 He fought his way up through the field to eventually lead by lap 21.
 After 82 laps, Curran finished in 6th place, a positive performance considering it was his first time in this type of car.

 Ted Christopher got a chance to hop back in the car for the team's final race of the season at the Carquest Fall Final at Stafford Motor Speedway in Stafford Springs, CT.

 The Marsh team ran the 2009 season in World Challenge GT, and also looking for a full-time sponsor for the NASCAR Camping World Series East car.